Vladimir Putin, Kim Jong Un and other world leaders who have not acknowledged a Biden win

 “It’s pretty clear that American people have elected @realDonaldTrump and @Mike_Pence for #4moreyears.
 More delays and facts denying from [the mainstream media], bigger the final triumph for #POTUS,” Jansa wrote on Twitter last week.

-He has shown no indications that he will follow other E.U. leaders in congratulating Biden and has instead continued to cast doubts on Biden’s victory.
+He has shown no indication that he will follow other E.U. leaders in congratulating Biden and has instead continued to cast doubts on Biden’s victory.

 Isabelle Khurshudyan in Moscow, Simon Denyer in Tokyo, Terrence McCoy in Rio de Janeiro, Gerry Shih in Taipei, Eva Dou in Seoul and Kareem Fahim in Istanbul contributed to this report.